GIGAMAN0/Anime-Manga-Recommender/README.md

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact

-If you have any questions or feedback, feel free to contact me at [email](mailto:example@example.com).
+If you have any questions or feedback, feel free to contact me at [email](ahmedsharafaldeen12345@gmail.com).

 ## Acknowledgments